DivadNojnarg/blogdown_sources/content/blog/awesomeDashboards.md

 In pratice, this is not enough to build beautiful dashboard but it is still a good start.
 With this very simple technic, you will be able to generate any **custom HTML**.
-Moreover, if you are creating a shiny app with an [**HTML template**](https://shiny.rstudio.com/articles/templates.html).
-I find easier to create inputs (slider, checkboxes) writing them first in R. Once all your code is writtent, copy the code to the R console to get the corresponding HTML, and include this HTML snippet in your full template.
+Moreover, if you are creating a shiny app with an [**HTML template**](https://shiny.rstudio.com/articles/templates.html), I find easier to create inputs (slider, checkboxes) writing them first in R. Once all your code is written, copy it in the R console to get the corresponding HTML, and include this HTML snippet in your full template.
 I personnaly, prefer seeing the code below that the corresponding HTML: